Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 - Northwestern has not covered the spread yet this season.

-- This season, the Wildcats are winless ATS when entering a game as a favorite of 14.5 points or more.
+- The Wildcats have yet to cover the spread this season when favored by 14.5 points or more.

-- Northwestern's games this year have gone over the total in two out of three opportunities (66.7%).
+- Northwestern's games this year have eclipsed the over/under two times in three opportunities (66.7%).

 - Find the latest spread and moneyline odds for Northwestern at SISportsbook.